-By Emil Bjerg, journalist and editor, The European Business Review.
+By Emil Bjerg, journalist and editor of The European Business Review

 Recently we had the privilege to sit down with Julie Teigland, EY’s Managing Partner for Europe, Middle East, India and Africa, for a talk about the green revolution, technological possibilities, and why she remains an optimist on behalf of both Europe and the climate in a period of intertwining crises.
 Teigland, who was featured in Fortune’s 2021 list of the most powerful women in the world, also shared with us her career path and her advice for young professionals.